Skip to content

 Joining The Mob

 Nietzsche is interested in the ideal of the ancient Greeks, “all things in moderation.”
-The Greeks were as human as any 21st century homo sapiens.
+The Greeks were as human as any 21st century homo sapien.
 Ideals serve as coordinates that we attempt to follow, albeit the inadequacy of our character, or skill, or resources.
-In contradistinction to the Greeks we Americans make no attempt to conceal our will to overdose on happiness.
+In contradistinction to the Greeks we Americans make no attempt to conceal our intent to overdose on happiness.
 “Damn the torpedoes” full speed ahead one can never be too happy, and nothing should be allowed to get in our way.
+We are the obverse of the Greeks: everything in excess.

-The popular ABC dating reality show, The Bachelor (now in the 24th season) and all of the spinoffs are prime examples of our mania for maximum happiness.
-The full-on allegiance to the pursuit of happiness paradoxically resulted in a society of grievance.
-Happiness is amorphous, sporadic, not necessarily or reliably a side-effect of luxury.
+The popular ABC dating reality show, The Bachelor (now in the 24th season) and the spinoffs are prime examples of our mania for maximum happiness.
+But happiness is amorphous, sporadic, not necessarily or reliably a side-effect of luxury.
+The full-on allegiance to the pursuit of happiness paradoxically has resulted in a society of grievance.

 “Oh, that we should not feel